Learning Portuguese can be hard, and it can be even harder if you don’t go about it in the right way.

 That’s how children learn grammar, by listening and repeating the sound patterns they hear other people say, beginning with 1 word or utterance and gradually moving up to small sentences.

 You didn’t become a fluent speaker of your own language by studying its grammar.
 Natives don’t tend to learn grammar of their own languages until much later in life, and that’s only really an issue in formal contexts like writing.

 We only begin studying grammar (the age of 6, in school), after being already a fluent speaker of our native language.
 We knew how to use verbs in different tenses before you even knew what a verb was.

-So, if children can learn a language and its grammar in this way, what’s stopping adults from doing the same or something similar?
+So, if children can learn a language and its grammar in this way, what’s stopping adults from doing something similar?